-- (f) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - (g) Exercising reasonable care in determining when to use force. - (h) Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance. - (i) The Washington State Office of the Attorney General Model Use of Force Policy. - (j) All other subjects covered in this policy (e.g., use of deadly force, chokeholds and carotid holds, discharge of a firearm at or from a moving vehicle, verbal warnings).
+- (a) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - (b) De-escalation tactics, including reasonably effective alternatives to force including applicable legal requirements. - (c) Duty to intervene. - (d) Exercising reasonable care in determining when to use force. - (e) Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance. - (f) The Washington State Office of the Attorney General Model Use of Force Policy.